-Beech – Claridon & Richland Township Location: 40.557837, -82.976851 on Marion – Edison Rd at the intersection of Salem Rd Remnants: Salem Evangelical Church & Salem Cemetery on Salem Rd north of the intersection, Lutheran Cemetery on SR 746 (S Caledonia – Ashley Rd) north of Marion – Edison Rd, old houses & farms in the area Description: It was a crossroads town named after the abundance of beech trees in the area & had a steam saw mill, school, blacksmith shop, & two churches in the mid 1800s to early 1900s.
+Beech – Claridon and Richland Township Location: 40.557837, -82.976851 on Marion – Edison Rd at the intersection of Salem Rd Remnants: Salem Evangelical Church and Salem Cemetery on Salem Rd north of the intersection, Lutheran Cemetery on SR 746 (S Caledonia – Ashley Rd) north of Marion – Edison Rd, old houses and farm buildings in the area Description: It was a crossroads town named after the abundance of beech trees in the area and had a steam-powered saw mill, school, blacksmith shop, and 2 churches in the mid 1800s to early 1900s.

 Belvuron – Claridon Township Location: 40.582088, -83.040201 on SR 98 (Columbus – Sandusky Rd S) at the intersection of SR 95 (Marion – Mt.
-Gilead Rd) Remnants: none known Description: The town was platted in 1829 by War Of 1812 veteran Colonel James Kilbourne (1770 – 1850) from Connecticut.
-He was a minister, surveyor, & served in the US Congress & state legislature.
-James also founded a few other towns in Ohio & was buried with relatives in St. Johns Episcopal Church Cemetery in Worthington, Franklin County.
+Gilead Rd) Remnants: none known Description: The town was platted in 1829 by War of 1812 veteran Colonel James Kilbourne (1770 – 1850) from Connecticut.
+He was a minister, surveyor, and served in the U.S. Congress and state legislature.
+James also founded a few other towns in Ohio and was buried with relatives in St. Johns Episcopal Church Cemetery in Worthington, Franklin County.

-Bethlehem – Waldo & Pleasant Township Location: 40.483731, -83.131743 on Bethlehem Rd W at the intersection of Smeltzer Rd Remnants: Trinity Evangelical Lutheran (Bethlehem) Church 1 mile north at the intersection of Smeltzer Rd & Newmans – Cardington Rd W, old houses & farms in the area Description: The original group of settlers arrived in 1832.
-It had two churches, a blacksmith shop, & a school in the late 1800s.
+Bethlehem – Waldo and Pleasant Township Location: 40.483731, -83.131743 on Bethlehem Rd W at the intersection of Smeltzer Rd Remnants: Trinity Evangelical Lutheran (Bethlehem) Church 1 mile north at the intersection of Smeltzer Rd and Newmans – Cardington Rd W, old houses and farm buildings in the area Description: The original group of settlers arrived in 1832.
+It had 2 churches, a blacksmith shop, and a school in the late 1800s.

-Gurley (Gurleys Station) – Big Island Township Post Office: 1879 – 1901 Location:40.586169, -83.255751 on Espyville Rd N at the intersection of SR 95 (Marion – Agosta Rd) Remnants: none known Description: It was founded by John Gurley (1813 – 1892) & Hannah (Monnett) Gurley (1817 – 1880) who were prominent citizens in the township, had a 160 acre farm, & one son.
+Gurley (Gurleys Station) – Big Island Township Post Office: 1879 – 1901 Location:40.586169, -83.255751 on Espyville Rd N at the intersection of SR 95 (Marion – Agosta Rd) Remnants: none known Description: It was founded by John Gurley (1813 – 1892) and Hannah (Monnett) Gurley (1817 – 1880) who were prominent citizens in the township, had a 160-acre farm, and one son.
 The town had a train station on the Bee Line of the Cleveland, Columbus, Cincinnati, & Indianapolis Railroad.
 There was also a school on the north side of SR 95.
-John & Hannah were buried with relatives in Marion Cemetery on Delaware Ave in Marion.
+John and Hannah were buried with relatives in Marion Cemetery on Delaware Ave in Marion.

-Harvey – Grand Prairie Township Location: 40.652015, -83.119040 on SR 4 (Marion – Bucyrus Rd) at the intersection of Linn – Hipsher Rd Remnants: none known Description: The proprietor David Harvey (1821 – 1902) from Pennsylvania accumulated about 1200 acres in Grand Prairie Township, Marion Township, & Crawford County.
-He farmed grains, wool, & dealt livestock.
-David had 7 children with his first wife Calista (Everett) Harvey (1829 – 1861) & helped raise his second wife’s children, Lucinda (Morris) Bell Harvey (1830 – 1887), who was also widowed.
-On top of that, his brother William Harvey (1819 – 1861) passed away of typhoid less than a month after being elected Marion County Sheriff & David looked after his widow & their younger children.
+Harvey – Grand Prairie Township Location: 40.652015, -83.119040 on SR 4 (Marion – Bucyrus Rd) at the intersection of Linn – Hipsher Rd Remnants: none known Description: The proprietor David Harvey (1821 – 1902) from Pennsylvania accumulated about 1,200 acres in Grand Prairie Township, Marion Township, and Crawford County.
+He farmed grains, wool, and dealt livestock.
+David had 7 children with his first wife Calista (Everett) Harvey (1829 – 1861) and helped raise his second wife’s children, Lucinda (Morris) Bell Harvey (1830 – 1887), who was also widowed.
+On top of that, his brother William Harvey (1819 – 1861) passed away of typhoid less than a month after being elected Marion County Sheriff and David looked after his widow and their younger children.
 He was buried with relatives in Marion Cemetery on Delaware Ave in Marion.

-Holmesville (Parrtown) – Bowling Green Township Post Office: dates not listed Location: 40.542834, -83.359643 on SR 37 (Richwood – Larue Rd) at the intersection of Guthery Rd Remnants: none known Description: The town was founded by Thomas Parr (1814 – 1898) & Sarah Ann (Pitzer) Parr (1817 – 1899) who moved to Bowling Green Township from Licking County & had a few children.
-Holmesville had a tavern, wagon shop, blacksmith shop, a few stores, & a horse powered grist mill built by Thomas.
-It was abandoned as it couldn’t compete with La Rue, which drew away businesses & grew quicker.
-Thomas & Sarah moved to Illinois & were buried with relatives in West Serena Cemetery in Serena.
+Holmesville (Parrtown) – Bowling Green Township Post Office: dates not listed Location: 40.542834, -83.359643 on SR 37 (Richwood – Larue Rd) at the intersection of Guthery Rd Remnants: none known Description: The town was founded by Thomas Parr (1814 – 1898) and Sarah Ann (Pitzer) Parr (1817 – 1899) who moved to Bowling Green Township from Licking County and had a few children.
+Holmesville had a tavern, wagon shop, blacksmith shop, a few stores, and a horse-powered grist mill built by Thomas.
+It was abandoned as it couldn’t compete with La Rue, which drew away businesses and grew quicker.
+Thomas and Sarah moved to Illinois and were buried with relatives in West Serena Cemetery in Serena.

 Hoover – Scott Township Post Office: 1892 – 1898 Location: unknown Description: It had a freight station on the Columbus, Sandusky, & Hocking Railroad.

-Hords – Big Island Township Location: 40.592558, -83.192971 along the Marion Tallgrass Trail between Herr Rd & Marion – Williamsport Rd W Remnants: none known Description: This small farming town was founded by a branch of the Hord family in the county & was on the Chicago & Atlantic Railroad.
+Hords – Big Island Township Location: 40.592558, -83.192971 along the Marion Tallgrass Trail between Herr Rd and Marion – Williamsport Rd W Remnants: none known Description: This small farming town was founded by a branch of the Hord family in the county and was on the Chicago & Atlantic Railroad.

 Kirbys – Grand Prairie Township Location: unknown Description: none found